How to Negotiate Salary with Just Any Boss or Hiring Manager

 If the organization or company you are your offering services to do not have the financial capacity to meet up to your demands, then your effort of negotiation would be completely ineffectual no matter how brilliant it seems.
 Realizing the financial strength of the company would help shape your demand.

 3. Watch out for the Perfect Time:

 The perfect time is very important if your boss is to yield to your demand.
-This simply means that you must understand your boss in respect to his mood.
-You should not raise up a negotiation topic when he/she is busy, vexed, looking frustrated or likely not in the mood.
-The perfect time can be that time that your boss is relaxed or less busy with activities.
+This simply means that you must understand your boss concerning his mood.
+You should not raise a negotiation topic when he/she is busy, vexed, looking frustrated or likely not in the mood.
+The perfect time can be at that time that your boss is relaxed or less busy with activities.

 4. Make Research:

 Your negotiation for a higher salary would only be full of life, persuasive and extremely meaningful if your points are clear and based on researched data

 As you negotiate, base your reasons on market value.
 To achieve this, you must be enlightened of at least the salary range that other companies would pay for people occupying positions similar to yours or people with similar experience, skills or in general, qualifications.
 You can do this by talking to other recruiters.